superlinkx/lithium-engine/README.md

 # Project Lithium Engine

-## An experimental, modular html5 game engine designed by Steven Holms and Reuben Lifshay
+## An experimental, modular HTML5 game engine designed by Steven Holms and Reuben Lifshay

-Currently in active development.
-Nothing works, but we'll be updating soon!
+Currently beginning development.
+We'll be updating on launch plans in the coming months.

+Currently looking for collaborators.